sallu93/Exploring-AskReddit-dataset-using-Regular-expressions-datetime-and-time-module/README.md

-# Exploring-Reddit-dataset-using-Regular-expressions
+# Exploring AskReddit dataset using Regular expressions, datetime and time module
-In this project, we work with a data set containing the top 1,000 questions users posted to AskReddit in 2015 using Regular expressions in Python.
+In this project, we explore a data set containing the top 1,000 questions users posted to AskReddit in 2015 using Regular expressions, datetime module and time module in Python.

 About dataset: